-How to Handle Line Weights and Type Weights
+How to Handle Line Weight and Type Size

 Very fine lines and small type may be difficult to read on Scout Books (or anywhere, really).